BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 It is very common that the fuses simply can't handle all heating elements turning on at the same time.
 Using the `Balancer` block in combination with a `Mutex` block allows you to turn on multiple elements, and having them 'share' by rapidly alternating.

-Usage of the balancer block has its own section in the [control chains guide](./control_chains.md#when-you-only-have-power-for-1-element-sharing-power-over-multiple-elements).
+Usage of the Balancer block has its own section in the [control chains guide](./control_chains.md#when-you-only-have-power-for-1-element-sharing-power-over-multiple-elements).

 A balancer is configured by creating the balancer itself, and then adding `Balanced` constraints to multiple PWM blocks, and `Mutexed` constraints to the Digital Actuators driven by those PWM blocks.